openvinotoolkit/model_server/docs/build_from_source.md

 | Ubuntu | 22.35.24055 (default), <br />22.10.22597, <br />21.48.21782, <br />20.35.17767 |
 | RedHat | 22.28.23726 (default), <br />22.10.22597, <br />21.38.21026, <br />20.35.17767 |

 Additionally it is possible to specify custom (pre-production) drivers by providing location to NEO Runtime packages on local disk.
 Contact Intel representative to get the access to the pre-production drivers.
+Warning: _Maintained only for Ubuntu base OS._

 Put NEO Runtime deb packages in the catalog `<model_server_dir>/release_files/drivers/dg2`.
 Expected structure is like below: